-We went in September and focused primarily on the southeast corner of France.
+We went in September and focused primarily on the southeast corner of France visiting Nice, Eze, Monaco, St Paul de Vence, Moustiers-Ste-Marie, Aix-en-Provence, Arles, Les Baux de Provence, Avignon, Carcassonne, St Tropez and Antibes.
 Like other trips we drove with a GPS unit and were able to make our way around pretty easily.

 Old Town Nice

-Nice is a beach town but also has historic areas like the old port and old town.
+Nice is a beach town but also has historic areas like the port and old town.
 Old Town is the place where people go to eat and drink at night with it’s winding stone streets, narrow passages and energizing feel.
 It’s not too far from the Avenue des Anglais – the city’s well known beach promenade.
-We were surprised to see American military vehicles parked all over town, later realizing we had arrived on D Day and they were celebrating the allied liberation of Nice.
+We were surprised to see American military vehicles parked all over town, later realizing we had arrived on the anniversary of D Day and they were celebrating the allied liberation of Nice.

-Once home to Princess Grace (Kelly) and still home to the Grand Prix, Monaco is a tiny principality heavily lined with apartment buildings.
+Once home to Princess Grace (Kelly) and still home to the Grand Prix, Monaco is a tiny principality heavily lined with residential buildings.
 It’s allure includes the blue ocean, warm breezes and the tax free status given to its citizens.

-Moustiers is a small village, set against the dramatic pre-apilles, the foot hills of the Alps.
+Moustiers is a small village, set against the dramatic pre-apilles, the foot hills of the French Alps.
 It is split down the middle by a waterfall and surrounded by verdant hills, olive trees and vineyards.
 There is an ancient cathedral, a mountaintop chapel and a star strung up high which legend has it, was put there by a knight who returned home from battle.